 Bangor University Teaching Fellowship July 2012.

-Psychology of Sports Performance (Year 2) Research in Psychological Skills (Year 3) Exercise Psychology (MSc)
+Psychology of Sports Performance (Year 2), Research in Psychological Skills (Year 3), Performance Psychology (M-level)

 Two distinct research programmes are currently being pursued.
 The first programme addresses the use of self-talk and imagery mental skills by athletes in both practice and competition settings.
 The second research programme focuses on group dynamics issues, specifically cohesion and leadership, in the sport and to a lesser extent exercise domains.

 Peer review journal articles

 - Cronin, L., Arthur, C.A., Hardy, J., & Callow, N. (in press).
 Transformational leadership and task cohesion in sport: The mediating role of inside sacrifice.
 Journal of Sport and Exercise Psychology.

 - Blanchfield, A. W., Hardy, J., & Marcora, S. (in press).
 Effects of implicit priming on human performance.
 Frontiers in Cognitive Neuroscience.